 - Harmful to aquatic life with long-lasting effects.

-Eye Contact: In case of contact with eyes, immediately flush the eyes with plenty of water.
+Eye Contact: In case of contact with the eyes, immediately flush the eyes with plenty of water.

 Skin Contact: Remove this material from the skin with plenty of soap and water.